zeeshanmcp12/golang/notes.md

   - Where packages goes in filesystem?
     - It does not go into the workspace (or working directory of code).
 It goes to another directory which we can see by executing go env command and see GOPATH variable.
   - gorilla/mux package
-    - to serve the url and do operations stuff like this.
+    - to serve the url and do operations accordingly.
-    - w -> it represents to ResponseWriter -> This is function of http package.
+    - w -> it represents to ResponseWriter -> This is a function of http package.
 Syntax: http.ResponseWriter
     - r -> it represents to Request -> This is also a function of http package.
 Syntax: *http.Request
       - Make sure that, this 'r' http.Request is a pointer.
     - How and Why use those w and r parameters?